Jeffrey David Goldstein, MD

 After more than 27 years in a multi-hospital community healthcare system and regional children's hospital in Jacksonville, Florida, I have been privileged to return to academic medicine at UCLA.
 I serve as a key contact for obstetricians, maternal-fetal medicine physicians, pediatricians, and pediatric surgical specialists to facilitate interactions with UCLA's organ-focused pathology sub-specialists, and to be an advocate for children's pathology and laboratory services within UCLA Health.
 I am eager to collaborate with clinical colleagues in their research when pediatric and developmental pathology expertise may be helpful.

 In addition to my special interest in pediatric pathology, I continue to enjoy the diversity and challenges of some aspects of adult anatomic pathology.
 Throughout my career, I have been fortunate to have practiced both general adult and pediatric pathology, as well as laboratory and transfusion medicine.
 Among my pediatric pathology colleagues, I have sometimes described myself as being a “partially differentiated” pediatric and perinatal pathologist.
-At UCLA, I currently serve as interim chief of the Head and Neck Pathology Service, and rotate for general frozen section coverage and on the GI Service at Ronald Reagan.
+At UCLA, I currently provide coverage on the GI and Head and Neck Pathology Services, having served as interim chief of the latter.
+I also rotate on the Autopsy Service and General Frozen Section Service at Ronald Reagan.
 I have also provided general pathology coverage at Santa Monica Medical Center.